-The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal grant activity of Foundation for Inspiration and Recognition of Science & Technology in Texas under programs of the federal government for the year ended June 30, 2015.
-The information in this Schedule is presented in accordance with the requirements of OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
+The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal grant activity of Foundation for Inspiration and Recognition of Science & Technology in Texas under programs of the federal government for the year ended June 30, 2016.
+The information in this Schedule is presented in accordance with the requirements of the U.S. Office of Management and Budget (OMB) Compliance Supplement.
 Because the Schedule presents only a selected portion of the operations of Foundation for Inspiration and Recognition of Science & Technology in Texas, it is not intended to and does not present the financial position, changes in net assets, or cash flows of Foundation for Inspiration and Recognition of Science & Technology in Texas.